Suggested gear list:

 Line, flies, lures

-Hat and warm gloves
+Hat and

 Slippers for around camp